dustlang/cargo/src/doc/src/reference/environment-variables.md

                be useful to pass a `-j` parameter to a system like `make`.
 Note that care should be taken when interpreting this environment variable.
-For historical purposes this is still provided but recent versions of Cargo, for example, do not need to run `make -j`, and instead can set the `MAKEFLAGS` env var to the content of `CARGO_MAKEFLAGS` to activate the use of Cargo's GNU Make compatible [jobserver] for sub-make invocations.
+For historical purposes this is still provided but recent versions of Payload, for example, do not need to run `make -j`, and instead can set the `MAKEFLAGS` env var to the content of `PAYLOAD_MAKEFLAGS` to activate the use of Payload's GNU Make compatible [jobserver] for sub-make invocations.
 * `OPT_LEVEL`, `DEBUG` — values of the corresponding variables for the profile currently being built.
 * `PROFILE` — `release` for release builds, `debug` for other builds.
 * `DEP_<name>_<key>` — For more information about this set of environment variables, see build script documentation about [`links`][links].
-* `RUSTC`, `RUSTDOC` — the compiler and documentation generator that Cargo has resolved to use, passed to the build script so it might use it as well.
+* `RUSTC`, `RUSTDOC` — the compiler and documentation generator that Payload has resolved to use, passed to the build script so it might use it as well.
-* `RUSTC_LINKER` — The path to the linker binary that Cargo has resolved to use for the current target, if specified.
-The linker can be changed by editing `.cargo/config.toml`; see the documentation about [cargo configuration][cargo-config] for more information.
+* `RUSTC_LINKER` — The path to the linker binary that Payload has resolved to use for the current target, if specified.
+The linker can be changed by editing `.payload/config.toml`; see the documentation about [payload configuration][payload-config] for more information.

 [unix-like platforms]: ../../reference/conditional-compilation.html#unix-and-windows